 Large firework displays are held which celebrate one of the Diwali legends, Rama and his wife Sita.

 The fireworks signify Rama’s return to his kingdom after being exiled for 14 years and defeating king Ravana, when the local people set off their own version of fireworks.

 Those celebrating Diwali also light traditional earthenware oil lamps called diyas which are said to help Lakshmi, the goddess of wealth, find her way into people’s homes, and they’ll leave their windows and doors of their houses open so that she can enter.

 People will also create rangoli artwork which are patterns created using coloured rice or powder, with the most popular pattern being the lotus flower as Lakshmi was often pictured either sitting on one or holding a lotus.

 During Diwali, families and friends share sweets, dried fruit and gifts, and many give food and goods to those who are less fortunate and in need.
 It is also a time when people spring-clean and redecorate their homes and wear new clothes.

 So as not to duplicate activities my mindees have already done at school and pre-school, we did some simple colouring in sheets and had a chat about Diwali, what it is and who it’s celebrated by.
 After lunch, we watched “Let’s celebrate” which explained the story or Diwali.
 My school aged mindee was able to tell me what she had learnt at school about Rama and Sita.

-Areas of Learning covered: Understanding the World, Communication & Language, Personal, Social and Emotional Development, Physical Development (Fine Motor Skills) Literacy and Expressive Arts and Design.
+Areas of Learning covered: Understanding the World, Communication and Language, Expressive Arts and Design